App install ads are like shirtless Abercrombie models strategically standing outside a store entrance, enticing potential customers.

 They also take this opportunity to explain what differentiates them from their competitors: they make dating safer.
 They also support the proposition that you will “meet new people,” with the social proof that the app has over 40 million users.

-It’s no coincidence that ads for apps are shown while you yourself are inside a mobile app — advertising an app within an app, very meta.
+It’s no coincidence that ads for apps are shown while you’re inside a mobile app — advertising an app within an app, very meta.

 It’s also an important audience to advertise mobile apps to since 85% of millennials have smart devices, compared to 79% of generation X and 54% of baby boomers.